opendocsg/slw-judgments-backfill/2011_SGHC_109/report.md

 _Building and Construction Law_ – _Statutes and regulations_

 [LawNet Editorial Note: The appeal in Civil Appeal No 44 of 2011 was dismissed and the appeal in Civil Appeal No 46 of 2011 was allowed by the Court of Appeal on 2 November 2012.
-See [2012] SGCA 63.]
+See <span class="citation">[2012] SGCA 63</span>.]

 29 April 2011